rsalexander99/topsongs_twitterbot/README.md

 ## How to Use:

-Tweet the name of any K-pop group, and tag the twitter handle, @kpop_topsongbot.
+Tweet the name of any K-pop group, and tag the twitter handle, @kpop_topsongbot in your tweet.
 You can simply tweet the name of the group you are interested in, or you can tweet a complete question which includes that group's name, such as:
 - "What's the latest from Cravity?" or,
 - "What songs are trending by BTS?"